 The hunt for an antique locket in the Sablon market

 We left early so we can still catch the famous weekend antique market at Palace du Grand Sablon which is open from 9:00 – 14:00 on Sundays.
 I love antique markets, especially old jewelry and tea sets.
 For a while now I’ve been scouting for a unique, antique locket for myself and was hoping to find one in the Sablon but the prices were still too steep for me.
-I guess jewelry does not really loose their value in time.
-I did spied on some beautiful jade rings and pearl earrings but nothing really fascinated me well enough to buy.
+I guess jewelry does not really lose their value in time.
+I did spy on some beautiful jade rings and pearl earrings but nothing really fascinated me well enough to buy.

 A visit at the Royal Museums of Fine Arts

 The Koninklijke Musea voor Schone Kunsten van België is housed in a neoclassical Beaux-Arts architectural style designed by one of Belgium’s finest architect, Aphonse Balat.
 The facade is already impressive, the inside even more.
 But we came here for the paintings.

 One of the many that made a lasting impression was this interpretation of the story of Apollo and Marsyas by Italian painter Jusepe de Ribera.
 The story goes that after Marsyas lost a music contest to Apollo, as a price, Apollo skinned him alive.
 You can feel the excruciating pain in the face of the poor musician.
 I could not erase this image from my mind for days on end.